StefanoPenazzi/jtap/src/main/java/core/graph/README.md

 <h1>Insert nodes</h1>
 <div align="justify">
-In order to add new nodes to the database it is necessary a class that implements NodeI
+In order to add new nodes to the database it is necessary a class annotated with @Neo4JNodeElement(labels={"Neo4j Label1","Neo4j Label2"}) which implements NodeI.
+Moreover, each field of the class that need to be added as a property of the node in neo4j need to be annotated with @Neo4JPropertyElement(key="Neo4J property key",type=Neo4JType.TOSTRING).
+The second parameter of the annotation is the type of the property in neo4j.
+All the queries that require a consistent transfer of data are performed using a bulk data import.
+This means that a CSV file representing the list of nodes (and their properties) is used to load the nodes in neo4j.
+Therefore, each field is also annotated with @CsvBindByName(column = "property name in CSV").
+The column name in the CSV file can be differnet from the key name in neo4j.

 ```
 @Neo4JNodeElement(labels={"CityNode"})